mozilla/experimenter/docs/experimenter/rollouts.md

 ## Enable (Approve/Reject)

-A disabled rollout enable request is approved in Experimenter but rejected in Remote Settings.
-The publish change is rolled back and the rollout remains Disabled and unpublished in Remote Settings.
+A disabled rollout that is not published in Remote Settings is requested to be enabled by the owner, reviewed and approved in Experimenter, and is then reviewed and rejected in Remote Settings.
+No change is made to Remote Settings and the rollout remains unpublished.
+A rejection reason is captured in Remote Settings and is displayed to the owner in Experimenter.

 ```mermaid
   sequenceDiagram